 It is not surprising to note that we start to see changes in David’s personality through the schooling process.
 He becomes increasingly preoccupied with getting good grades, becoming the best baseball player, making white friends and even seeking non-Mexican girlfriends while conforming to his school environment.
 Once in high school, the pressures of school intensify.
 In one instance, he suffers humiliation in his English class for not conjugating a verb correctly.
 From this point on, it seems, David assumes the role of the conformist who will no longer accept humiliation.
 In fact, Martínez-Serros provides additional examples that show how David succumbs to peer pressures and creates a false self attempting to evade, obfuscate or transcend his ethnicity even if it means rejecting his original cultural or class identity.
 On this basis, he begins preparing for a future in college so that, instead of taking classes with his friend Joe, he decides to take college prep classes, such as Latin.
-For Joe, those classes are for “sissies,” but for David, Latin reminds him of Father Tortas (143)—even though, to the dismay of her mother and the happiness of his father, his new path leads him to reject his earlier interest in a priestly career.
+For Joe, those classes are for “sissies,” but for David, Latin reminds him of Father Tortas (143)—even though, to the dismay of his mother and the happiness of his father, his new path leads him to reject his earlier interest in a priestly career.
 But rejecting the church does not lead him to deepen his relation with Joe Maris, from whom distances himself as he concentrates more and more on excelling in school.

 Of course, high school provides many instances of racism which affect the boys’ attitudes and actions in their overall maturation process.
 The key issue is inevitably the rejection felt by the brothers for being Mexicans or “Mexican-Americans”—a term rarely used in Chicago prior to the 1960s.
 “You’re so dark!” a girl classmate he’s attracted to say “with aversion” (146).
 And she goes on to observe that David belongs with a group of dark-skinned students who are waiting for a Spanish class to begin.
 Outraged by the implied slur, David manages to criticize her as well, saying, “you don’t belong there; this [class) is too tough for you” (147).
 Facing rejection, David becomes determined to succeed in school by conforming or adapting to his environment and showing his superiority to his classmates in academics, sports and other extracurricular activities.
 Soon he is involved in a whole series of activities and, like the author himself, he achieves recognition for a high level of excellence in all he does.
 Still of course, the white students’ recognition is tainted by their assertion that he achieves everything by trying very hard, something they don’t have to do, since their superiority comes with their superior color and ethnicity.

-Martinez-Serros-listed as class Salutatorian and president, Bowen High School
+Martínez-Serros-listed as class Salutatorian and president, Bowen High School

-Martinez Serros-1 of 3 Latino surnamed student awardees-Bowen school gradprogram1948.
+Martínez Serros-1 of 3 Latino surnamed student awardees-Bowen school grad program1948.

-On the other hand, Victor, has the more typical mexicano reaction to race-baiting by seeking out friends in his own likeness; he sees his life change by pursuing his sense of individuality by emulating Mr. Prieto’s way of integrating his cultural base in function of an ethnic business.
-The process of his maturation is perhaps more direct and settled; his achievements are outside the framework at school, where he and his buddies are cutups; and his success is largely material, through providing for his family and finally getting himself a car as he seeks to save and start a store, or milpa, of his own.
+On the other hand, Victor, has the more typical mexicano reaction to race-baiting by seeking out friends in his own likeness; he sees his life change as he pursues his sense of individuality by emulating Mr. Prieto’s way of integrating his cultural base in function of an ethnic business.
+The process of his maturation is perhaps more direct and settled; his achievements are outside the framework of school, where he and his buddies are cutups; and his success is largely material, through providing for his family and finally getting himself a car as he seeks to save and start a store, or milpa, of his own.
 His internal conflict comes to head in one scene where his mother, recovered from her dreams of David as priest, expresses pride for the important things he has done, and asks Victor, “Why haven’t you followed your brother’s example, ¿por qué?”
 At this point, Victor tries to answer, in a way that expresses his deep sense of earned frustration and resentment: “But, mamá, I’m doing important things too!
 I buy my clothes an’ David’s! … I bring food!
 That’s why you were able to buy the new furniture.
 I’m the only student in the whole school with a new car an’ I bought it with my own money!
 That’s important.
 Why can’t you see that, mamá, why?”
 (159).

 In all this Victor provides the basis for the life his brother tries to lead, as David seeks to defy the odds by using his academic and sports successes, as well as his somewhat lighter skin, as tickets of entry into the homes and hearts of the families who are more fully integrated into Chicago’s version of U.S. society.
-David even goes so far as to where long sleeve turtlenecks in the hottest weather, to hide his dark skin and prevent it from getting darker.
+David even goes so far as to wear long sleeve turtlenecks in the hottest weather, to hide his dark skin and prevent it from getting darker.
 In so many ways, we witness David’s effort to abandon who he is and where he has come from, for the sake of being accepted.

 In this process, he gradually finds himself approaching and dating non-Mexican girls whom he doesn’t wish to alert to his racialized ethnic identity.
-His effort to assimilate and be fully accepted by the white students leads to various frustrations and setbacks, including a conflictive situation in which the white students who relates to him ask him to play middleman in an effort to discourage a Mexican from getting too close to the white girls.
+His effort to assimilate and be fully accepted by the white students leads to various frustrations and setbacks, including a conflictive situation in which the white students who relate to him ask him to play middleman in an effort to discourage a Mexican from getting too close to the white girls.
 To the white students, this is a totally logical role for him to play, but David sees this rightly as a clear indication that he has not been accepted.
 This self-negating assimilation effort also impels him to ignore and reject his own brother, first as his fellow students laugh and jeer seeing two dark Mexicans—Victor and Sr. Prieto—drive by in the Milpa’s embarrassingly dilapidated truck.
 “It’s the goddamned grapes of wrath!” says one or the more literate students (he probably knew the movie if not the book).
 And this incident is followed up by a more devastating one when David and his new white high school sweetheart, Edyn (a garden of a girl!) drive by in the car Victor now owns and has lent him for his date, and David completely ignores him.
 This final rejection leads to a telling confrontation and the striking ending of the narrative as a whole.